meltyourface/blank/posts/Sympathetic-cures/Sympathetic-Healing-Occult-Techniques-for-Universal-Connections/index.md

 2. Herbal Healing Charm

-Materials: Small cloth pouch, healing herbs (e.g., lavender, chamomile, rosemary), a piece of the recipient's hair or an object belonging to them, and a length of string.
+**Materials**: Small cloth pouch, healing herbs (e.g., lavender, chamomile, rosemary), a piece of the recipient's hair or an object belonging to them, and a length of string.

-Instructions:
+**Instructions**:
 a.
 Fill the pouch with the selected herbs.
 b.
 Add the hair or object to the pouch, invoking the Law of Contagion.
 c.
 Close the pouch and tie it securely with the string.